Cisco Talos warns about malicious cryptocurrency mining attacks

 One of the things the groups liked about this system was that it doesn’t require command and control attention.
 It’s a hands-off infection that generates consistent revenue until it is removed.

 The attackers infect machines in a variety of ways, including email spam campaigns, exploit kits, and directly via exploitation.
-When users open emailed attachments such as Word documents, they inadvertently download a malicious macro or compressed executable that initiates the mining infection.
+When users open emailed attachments, such as Word documents, they inadvertently download a malicious macro or compressed executable that initiates the mining infection.

 Cisco Talos found a large number of enterprise users running miners on their systems for personal gain, most likely without the support of their employers.
 As a result, each enterprise has to figure out how to deal with miners, and whether they should be judged as malware.